 If you want to get things done, you need willpower.
-Learn three strategies to enhance your willpower.
+Learn three strategies to enhance it.

 Some people are born achievers.
 The Enneagram of Personality shows us how personality type threes have a natural drive to get things done.
 However, the rest of the nine personality types can still meet goals and achieve the same performance levels.
 We need to learn how to tap into this energy to increase our mental currency.
 So, here’s how to do it.